tcrosen/meteor-raffles/README.md

 # Raffles

-A Meteor.js test application for hosting raffles.
+A Meteor.js test application for hosting raffles.  *Not for production use*

-Makes use of the following integrations:
+Includes the following integrations/packages:

-- Meteor Roles
 - Moment.js
 - Stripe Checkout
 - Bootstrap 3
+- User Roles
+- Collection2 with Schemas
+- Autoform
+- Mongol
+- Houston Admin